airalab/robonomics-smarthome/raspberry_setup.md

 ## Home Assistant

-Now we need to install Home Assistant to Raspberry.
-Detailed instructions you can find [here](https://www.home-assistant.io/installation/linux#install-home-assistant-core).
+Now we need to install Home Assistant to the Raspberry Pi.
+Detailed instructions can be found [here](https://www.home-assistant.io/installation/linux#install-home-assistant-core).
 You need to install `Home Assistant Core`.
 It's actual version is 2021.11.5 and instruction assumes that we already have installed Python 3.9 or newer.

 Update your system and install necessary packages:
 ```bash